-For those not familiar with it, Episerver’s platform may be hard to grasp.
-Niteco gives you a quick tour of Episerver’s different functionalities and modules so you can decide what you need.
+For those not familiar with it, Optimizely’s platform may be hard to grasp.
+Niteco gives you a quick tour of Optimizely’s different functionalities and modules so you can decide what you need.

 More reading: